 ASPIRED pilot projects with application of locally appropriate and cost effective water and energy efficiency technologies at different water use areas and fish farms in the Ararat Valley.
 Pilot projects are aimed at improving management of natural resources and reducing groundwater extraction levels.
 A related goal is to make water users more energy efficient and promote application of clean energy technologies.

 DECOMMISSIONING OF THE ARTESIAN WELL IN SIPANIK VILLAGE

-The ASPIRED launched a project on sealing of the artesian well # 1/403 near Sipanik village, Ararat region.
-The well has an outflow of 35-40 liters per second, as per estimates.
-The casing and the upper part of the well tube is damaged.
-Part of the water from this self-emitting well outflows into the drainage channel while the rest floods the neighboring fields and blocks the passage to the local cemetery.
+The ASPIRED launched a project on permanent sealing of the artesian well # 1/403 near Sipanik village, Ararat region.
+The well had an outflow of 35-40 liters per second, as per estimates.
+The casing and the upper part of the well tube was damaged.
+Part of the water from this self-emitting well outflowed into the drainage channel while the rest flooded the neighboring fields, bogging the area and blocking the passage to the local cemetery.

-The plan on sealing involves four major phases: 1) assessment of the condition of the well casing; 2) preparation of the site to ensure access to the well for heavy machinery; 3) cleaning the well tube from rubble rubble and any debris that would create ‘pockets’ and reduce the effectiveness of sealing; 4) sealing of the well with a mix of bentonite and neat cement.
-After the flow is stopped and the monitoring shows there is no flow on the outside of the well casing, the upper part of the well (3-4m) should be filled with monolith concrete.
+The plan on sealing involved four major phases: 1) assessment of the condition of the well casing; 2) preparation of the site to ensure access to the well for heavy machinery; 3) cleaning the well tube from rubble rubble and any debris that would create ‘pockets’ and reduce the effectiveness of sealing; 4) sealing of the well with a mix of bentonite and neat cement.
+After the flow has been stopped and the monitoring showed no flow on the outside of the well casing, the upper part of the well (3-4m) was filled with monolith concrete.